 For a list of example SWB questions, see OECD (2013, Annex A).

 Measures of SWB are often referred to as measures of ‘happiness’.
 This is technically incorrect and also misleading.
 If we define happiness as a positive balance of enjoyment over suffering, then the experience component of SWB is identical with happiness.
 Evaluations measure how people feel about their lives, rather than how happy they feel during them.
-Eudaimonic measures may tap into psychological states - ones related to meaning, whatever this is - that, presumably, feel enjoyable to experience and thus comprise happiness, but do not capture all the psychological states relevant to happiness.
+Eudaimonic measures may tap into psychological states - ones related to meaning - that, presumably, feel enjoyable to experience and thus comprise happiness, but do not capture all the psychological states relevant to happiness.
 Hence, SWB is not only a measure of happiness.
-At the Happier Lives Institute, as our name suggests, we think happiness is what ultimately makes someone’s life go well for them.

 The ‘gold standard’ for measuring happiness is the experience sampling method (ESM), where participants are prompted to record their feelings and possibly their activities one or more times a day.
 While this is an accurate record of how people feel, it is expensive to implement and intrusive for respondents.
 A more viable approach is the day reconstruction method (DRM) where respondents use a time-diary to record and rate their previous day.
 DRM produces comparable results to ESM, but is less burdensome to use (Kahneman et al. 2004).